Student Placement Services - Bedford

 Contact Us

-The staff at the IU Health Bedford Student Placement Services is ready to assist you.
+The team of IU Health Bedford Student Placement Services is ready to assist you.
 We hope you have found our online information helpful.
-If you need assistance in completing any of the orientation requirements, please contact us via our preferred method of email.
+If you need assistance in completing any of the orientation requirements, please contact us.

 Student Placement Services